ender74/ender74.github.io/_posts/2016-08-26-Sharing-Volumes-With-Docker-Swarm.md

 Now everything runs as expected.
 But running all containers on one host defeats the purpose of using docker-swarm in the first place.

 ## Lessons Learned
-What did we learn from this? docker-swarm is no totally transparent replacement for a vanilla docker host.
+What did we learn from this? docker-swarm is not a totally transparent replacement for a vanilla docker host.
 At least when using volumes, you need to be aware that you are running your containers on a cluster.

 The described problems occur, because I was using the default volume driver 'local'.
 As the name suggests, this driver is using more or less only a dumb, local directory.
 But starting with docker 1.9 there are other plugins available.
 See the [releasenotes](https://blog.docker.com/2015/11/docker-1-9-production-ready-swarm-multi-host-networking/) for details.
 By using a more sophisticated volume driver like [flocker](https://docs.clusterhq.com/en/latest/), I could get this probably running.